texstudio-org/texstudio/utilities/manual/source/configuration.md

             part of the selector.
         -   **p{ext}:** searches for a file with same basename as the root document and extension **ext**.
-The search is done in the dictory containing the root (master) document and in the additional PDF search paths.
+The search is done in the directory containing the root (master) document and in the additional PDF search paths.
 If a matching file is found then it selected for further processing by \[pathname parts\].
 If no matching file is found then TeXstudio selects